Seed sowing success

 - Sow in lines and then when your seedlings come up you'll recognise them.
 Weed seedlings growing between the lines are easily removed.

-Start by sowing under cover:
+Sowing under cover:

 - Use specialist seed compost as it's sterilised and fine-textured: soil-based John Innes seed compost, available in our garden centre, is ideal.